awslabs/project-lakechain/examples/end-to-end-use-cases/building-a-rag-pipeline/README.md

 <br />

 By incorporating these retrieved document chunks into the LLMs prompt, RAG effectively broadens the model's knowledge base on-the-fly, allowing it to leverage up-to-date or specific information not originally included in its training data.

-This enriched in-context learning process enables the LLM to produce responses that are not only relevant but also deeply informed by the external content it dynamically interacts with.
-Consequently, RAG represents a powerful fusion of LLMs' natural language understanding and processing capabilities with the vast and expanding universe of information available in external documents, making it highly effective for answering complex and nuanced questions across a wide array of domains.

 <br />